The Difference between Selling and Helping Customers to Succeed (and Why It Matters)

 1. Customer Focus

 The biggest difference between “just selling” and helping your customers to succeed has to do with customer focus.
-The best solution sellers understand their customer’s business and focus on solving important customer problems in a way that makes sense for the customer’s unique situation.
-They excel at identifying what matters most, linking their solutions to customer priorities and articulating their unique value-add.
+The best solution sellers understand their customer’s business and focus on solving important customer problems in a way that makes sense for their unique situation.
+They excel at identifying what matters most, linking their solutions to customer priorities, and articulating their unique value-add.

 If you want to improve sales performance, help your sales reps improve customer intimacy by having enough knowledge of the client’s industry, business, organization, and the client themselves that they can add unique and measurable value.